First suggested for killer whales, skin molt may drive long-distance migration for all whales that forage in cold waters.

 In another example, beluga whales in the Arctic are known for gathering in summer in river estuaries.
 The water there is warmer, fresher, and shallower than their typical habitat.
 At first, scientists assumed that they gathered there to give birth and that the warmer temperatures boosted calf survival.

 It turned out that belugas do not calve or feed in the estuaries but go there to molt.
 In an earlier study, an Inuit hunter pointed out that “Belugas go to the rivers for warmth.
-And like seals they moult their skins.
-They moult in the warm water.”
+And like seals they molt their skins.
+They molt in the warm water.”

 The annual (versus continuous) molt cycle of the beluga was long thought to be unique among cetaceans.
 But, if whales are migrating to the tropics to molt, annual molt “may prove to be the rule among all high-latitude cetaceans,” the authors wrote.